- Front-foot punch

 [Video of two improper “cheerleader punches” from the front; then hitting a bo with “cheerleader punches”, the two proper punches]

-There is never any wind-up in karate techniques.
+There is never a "wind-up" in any karate techniques.
 Your fists must always remain in front of your shoulders.
-Pulling your fist back any farther will make your punches slower, since they will have more distance to traverse (the pulling distance, the return to the starting point, and the distance to the target).
+Pulling your fist back any farther only makes your punches slower, since they will have more distance to traverse (the pulling distance, the return to the starting point, and the distance to the target).
 The closest thing karate has to windup is “re-chambering,” through reciprocal action.

 For these same reasons, there is no follow-through on karate techniques.
-Letting your momentum to carry you forward leads to leaning.
+Letting your momentum carry you forward results in leaning.
 Don’t lean.
-Leaning to “throw your weight” into the punch for a little extra power just throws you off-balance.
-You will then need to exert additional energy to kill this forward momentum before you topple over -- only to spend even more energy to prop yourself up again.
-Poor posture or excessive motion is no different than wearing a weighted backpack.
+Leaning might “throw your weight” into a punch might add a little extra power, but it also throws you off-balance.
+You will then need to exert additional energy to kill this forward momentum before you topple over, and spend additional energy to prop yourself up again.
+Poor posture or excessive motion has the save effect as wearing a weighted backpack.

-In that same vein, you should always be “squared-up” after punching; end with your shoulders and hips in the same plane.
-While rotating the hips is critical to generating the power behind your techniques, over-rotation results in a wind-up.
+In that same vein, you should always be “squared-up” after punching; that is, your shoulders and hips end in the same plane.
+While rotating the hips is critical to generating the power behind your techniques, over-rotation is a wind-up.
 Be sure to keep your fists in front of the hips, and quickly return to a squared up position.
 Being off-center prevents smooth rotation, robbing you of power generation and the ability to evade.
-Mr. Miyagi's "drum punches" were just a metaphor explaining the need for hip rotation.
-Do not emulate young Daniel-san and actually flail like a rattle drum.
+Mr. Miyagi's "drum punches" were just a metaphor explaining the need for hip rotation; do not emulate young Daniel-san and actually flail like a rattle drum.

 [photos of being squared up and not squared, from the front and side]

-Don’t try to hit a target, focus on hitting inside the target.
+Don’t try to hit a target, hit inside the target.
 Punching at the outermost surface of a target will only tap or tag it.
 Punches must penetrate.
 As such, punches should be directed at some imaginary point 2” (5 cm) inside of the target.
-This is the secret behind the famous karate parlor-trick, board-breaking.
-We aren’t striking the board; we’re striking an imaginary point behind the board.
-Karate punches are powerful because we attack specific bones and organs inside of people.
+This is the secret behind board-breaking, the most famous karate parlor-trick.
+Karateka don’t striking the board; they strike an imaginary point behind the board.
+Karate punches are powerful because they attack specific bones and organs inside of people.
 Ideally, one would punch through their opponent, like Riki-Oh.
-(While no human person can actually do this, keep practicing until you become the first!)
+(While no human person can actually do this, we advise your to keep practicing until you become the first.)